nasa-fornax/fornax-documentation/documentation/compute_environments.md

 micromamba activate -p ~/user-envs/my-conda-env
 ```

-Similarly, to use this environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` and register it with JupyterLab like for pip-installed environments.
+Similarly, to use this environment in a {term}`notebook <Jupyter Notebook>`, you'll need to install `ipykernel` and register it with JupyterLab like the pip environments.
 :::

 :::{attention}
-It is recommended that you remove user environments that are no longer needed, as they may deplete your home storage.
+It is recommended that you remove user environments in your home directory that are no longer needed, as they may deplete your home storage and consume your allocated credit.
 :::

 ## JupyterLab Extensions